 Laura advises USAID, Sida and the Netherlands on its Water Grand Challenge for Development, and has served on its Innovation Investment Advisory Committee.
 Through Artemis, Laura serves as the Innovation Partner for the National Science Foundation Engineering Research Center for Re-inventing the Nation’s Urban Water Infrastructure.
 Laura has co-chaired the BlueTech Forum and Ontario Water Leadership Summit.

 As a member of Environmental Entrepreneurs, Laura co-authored their water policy paper that has driven California state policy to conserve water and energy.
 She worked for Harvard Professor Michael Porter to develop strategies for several governments to build world-class industries.
 Laura's research and opinions appear in Forbes, the New York Times, Inc. Magazine, USA Today and the Christian Science Monitor.

-A graduate of Yale University, Ms. Shenkar holds an MBA from Harvard Business School.
+Laura graduated with honors from Yale University and holds an MBA from Harvard Business School.
 She has lived throughout the world and currently resides in San Francisco, California.